shader-slang/spec/expressions.md

 	}\\
 \end{Checking}

-\begin{Incomplete}
-This presentation delegates the actual semantics of identifier expressions to the \textsc{Lookup} judgement, which needs to be explained in detail.
+Issue: This presentation delegates the actual semantics of identifier expressions to the \textsc{Lookup} judgement, which needs to be explained in detail.
-\end{Incomplete}

 %\begin{verbatim}
 %When evaluated, this expression looks up `someName` in the environment of the %expression and yields the value of a declaration with a matching name.